 There’ll be no doubt that you are playing with the best.
 One of the features that have remained from the classic original is the iconic three-dot motif emblazoned on the putter’s rear.
 It is possible to customize this blade putter.
 You’ll find each comes with a selection of 6 tungsten weights allowing you to blend out any bias and create the perfect stroke.

-Best Budget Blade Putter: Ping Sigma 2 Anser
+Best Value Blade Putter: Ping Sigma 2 Anser

 Ping is well known for feel and responsiveness in all of their clubs, and have been one of the longest running producers of putters in the game.
 The Ping Sigma 2 Anser is our favorite blade they’ve produced this year.